-- 1. The examiner will identify the print in the Next Generation Identification System and retain the screenshot. - 2.
+- i.
+Exceptions may be granted by the Next Generation Identification System Program Manager. - B. If an antemortem print is identified: - 1.
+The examiner will identify the print in the Next Generation Identification System and retain the screenshot. - 2.
 If the submitted recordings are associated, only 1 finger/palm needs to be identified, the verification process will be completed, and the examiner will cease searches. - 3.
 If the submitted recordings are disassociated, all portions will be identified, the verification process will be completed, and the examiner will cease searches. - 4.
-Any outstanding searches will be addressed as written in the FRD-600. - C. If a postmortem print is identified, the examiner will do the following: - If the postmortem record is from the Criminal Justice Information Services Division files and is an exact copy of the captured or submitted record, the examiner will record the match in their case notes and no verification is required. - i.
-The remaining candidates will be compared and searches will continue. - 2.
+Any outstanding searches will be addressed as written in the Next Generation Identification System document. - C. If a postmortem print is identified: - 1.
+If the postmortem record is from the Criminal Justice Information Services Division files and is an exact copy of the captured or submitted record, the examiner will record the match in their case notes and no verification is required. - The remaining candidates will be compared and searches will continue. - 2.
 The first print that is identified to a non-duplicate record must be marked as identified in the Next Generation Identification System and the screenshot retained.
 The verification process will be completed for the identification. - i.
 Comparisons will continue until the required number of unique candidates are addressed and searches will continue. - 3.
 For additional identifications to the same Universal Control Number, the examiner may choose "No Decision" or leave the result blank so the search can be closed. - i.
 The remaining candidates will be compared and searches will continue. - ii.
 If the examiner chooses instead to identify the Universal Control Number, they must retain the Next Generation Identification System screenshot. - a.
 Additional verifications are not necessary. - b.
 The remaining candidates must still be compared.

-6.5.3 Searching Macerated or Desiccated Recorded Prints
+6.4.3 Searching Macerated or Desiccated Recorded Prints

-- A. In some cases, the friction skin will expand or shrink to a point that the abnormal size of the recorded prints will affect the search. - B. Macerated and gloved skin is typically larger than the normal size while desiccated and charred skin is typically smaller. - C. In these instances, when a print is searched as-is and no identification is effected, the examiner will search the print again using the Next Generation Identification System ridge counting tool.
+- A. In some cases, the friction skin will expand or shrink to a point that the abnormal size of the recorded prints will affect the search. - B. Macerated and gloved skin is typically larger than the normal size while desiccated and charred skin is typically smaller.

-6.5.4 Sharing Unknown Deceased Prints
+6.4.4 Sharing Unknown Deceased Prints

-A. Captured or submitted postmortem records may be shared with other agencies, through the Next Generation Identification System Program Manager or designee, as applicable.
+- A. Captured or submitted postmortem records may be shared with other agencies, through the Next Generation Identification System Program Manager or designee, as applicable. - B. The examiner will refer to the Next Generation Identification System document for guidance.